-Willkommen auf der Homepage des Deutschen Ordens
+auf der Homepage des Deutschen Ordens

-Brüder vom Deutschen Haus St.
+Brüder vom Deutschen Haus St. Mariens in Jerusalem

 Welcome

-to The Website of The Teutonic Order
+to the Website of the Teutonic Order

 of the Hospital of the Virgin Mary in Jerusalem